Heuglin's gazelle

-Heuglin's gazelle (Eudorcas tilonura), also known as the Eritrean gazelle, is a species of gazelle found east of the Nile River in Eritrea, Ethiopia and Sudan.
+Eritrean gazelle (Eudorcas tilonura) is a species of gazelle found east of the Nile River in Eritrea, Ethiopia and Sudan.
 It was considered a subspecies of the red-fronted gazelle (E. rufifrons) or conspecific with Thomson's gazelle (E. thomsonii) and Mongalla gazelle (E. albonotata) by some authors in the past.
 This small gazelle stands nearly 67 cm at the shoulder and weighs between 15 and 35 kg.
 The coat is dark reddish brown with a dark reddish stripe on the flanks, except for the underparts and the rump which are white.
 Horns, present in both sexes, measure 15 to 35 cm in length.

 Little is known about the ecology and behaviour of Heuglin's gazelles; they typically remain solitary or form groups of two to four.
 Herbivores, these gazelles possibly browse as well as graze.
 Gestation lasts nearly six months, after which probably a single calf is born.
 Heuglin's gazelles inhabit open areas such as steppes, dry grasslands and thorn bushlands up to an elevation of 1400 m.
 Habitat loss and illegal hunting for meat are major threats to the survival of these gazelles.
 Populations might have fallen by 20% in roughly nine years after 2008; as of 2016, only 2,500 to 3,500 individuals remain in small fragmented groups, with fewer than 2,500 adults.
 Heuglin's gazelle is classified as Endangered on the IUCN Red List.